 Do cervical collars help?

 - Case 1 was initially diagnosed with having atypical migraines.
-Besides neck pain in the back of the neck, this patient experienced pain that radiated forward over the whole hemicranium (one side of the head) to the maxillary region of the face (sinuses, roof of the mouth) and periorbitally (around the eyes).
-Exam showed a loss of joint space (degeneartive joint disease at C1-C2) at the left lateral atlantoaxial joint with sclerosis.
+Besides neck pain in the back of the neck, this patient experienced pain that radiated forward over the whole hemicranium (one side of the head) to the maxillary region of the face (sinuses, roof of the mouth) and periorbital (around the eyes).
+The exam showed a loss of joint space (degenerative joint disease at C1-C2) at the left lateral atlantoaxial joint with sclerosis.
 A cervical collar worn continuously for 8 months was said to eliminate the symptoms.

 - Case 3 had symptoms of left-sided neck pain radiating to the occiput, with left-sided numbness of the tongue.
 This only occurred when rotating the head while swimming.
-Exam showed normal cervical spine.
+The exam showed a normal cervical spine.
 This patient was noted to have instability of the atlantoaxial facets during rotation.
 (See atlantoaxial instability)

-- Case 4 had a cervical fusion surgery.
+- Case 4 had cervical fusion surgery.
 Sharp movements of the neck caused abnormal sensations on the left side of the neck, head, and tongue.
-Exam showed degenerative changes at C4-7.
+The exam showed degenerative changes at C4-7.
 Symptoms were reportedly completely prevented with a cervical collar.

 At our clinics, our patients discuss the use of cervical collars to help alleviate symptoms until Prolotherapy treatments have induced repair and strength to the cervical region.